It's great that you're here!

 A pregnancy loss can trigger deep grief.
 It is advisable to allow your individual grieving process.
 Sensitive communication with familiar people, a supportive partnership and an intact social environment can help you do this.
 But here too, it may be advisable to talk to an outsider or your doctor.

-What is the cause of recurrent pregnancy loss?
+What is the cause of recurrent pregnancy losses?

 The causes of recurrent pregnancy loss are described as multifactorial.
 This means that many factors can play a causal role.
 When it comes to risk factors, a distinction is made between influenceable and uninfluenceable factors.